Jaguar000212/Address-Book/Readme.txt

 The source code is solely theirs and there is no plagiarism.
-Some information has been taken from internet sources like GeekforGeeks.org and stackoverflow.com for improvements and debugging.
+Some information has been taken from internet sources like geekforgeeks.org and stackoverflow.com for improvements and debugging.
 Assets used belong to their respective owners.
-Based on `Python 3.10.5``
+Based on Python 3.10.5

 -------------------------------------------------------------------------------